Why requiring a résumé is ruining your chance at finding a good hire during the pandemic

 Keep in mind, these “career shifters” are much harder to hire, since their potential is often lost on résumés.
 So be creative and open to embracing this diverse talent; pursue that unique attitude (and train your new employee for technical skills later).
 Good recruiters know it’s fine not to check off every box from the start.
 Your goal should be finding those people who can grow in step with your company and culture.

-Dina Bayasanova is the founder and CEO of PitchMe, a skills-based talent marketplace for career development and job search.
+Dina Bayasanova, CEO and co-founder of PitchMe, a skills-based talent marketplace for career development and job search.
+PitchMe presents job profiles anonymously to let candidates’ skills and expertise do the talking, creating a fairer hiring process.